-Figure A-3 shows the connector pin locations for the external Serial Attached SCSI (SAS) and Serial Advanced Technology Attachment (SATA) connector.
+Figure A-3 shows the connector pin locations for the external single-channel Serial Attached SCSI (SAS) and Serial Advanced Technology Attachment (SATA) connector.
 This combined technology connector is used to support optional external storage.
-Table A-7 lists the pin assignments for this SAS/SATA connector.
+Table A-9 lists the pin assignments for the 14-pin SAS/SATA connector.